We’re elevating the jewellery industry

 UX design: user experience design.
 Designs ‘users’ experience an interface.

 CX design: customer experience design.
 Design how customers experience an entire business.
 Also known as service design.

 Tramping and camping

 The Beginning of Human Interface Jewellery:

-HIJ came about when Amelia brought three of her passions together; UI and jewellery design, adventure and 3D cad design.
+HIJ came about when Amelia brought four of her passions together; User Interface design, jewellery design, adventure and 3D cad design.
 One night when Amelia was in a metalsmith course, (attempting to design kinetic jewellery pieces after spending the day pushing pixels around in user interface designs) the penny dropped.
 That moment of realisation resulted in HIJ’s first range.

 Sketches of the designs were shared with friends and fellow women in technology in New Zealand - who ended up loving them!
 The first few pieces were made by hand to get a feel for the metal/materials, and the rest is what you see now on the site.

-At present, Ameila creates and facilitates co-design workshops with NZ enterprises to aide them with design conversational user experiences (chatbots), and leads the design of a conversational-AI platform.
+At present, Amelia does service design for a vehicle tracking software company based in NZ, helping keep drivers and truckers safe on the roads while minimising their carbon footprints.
 She uses her experience of translating software design techniques and methods along with her product design background to build a jewellery line in an industry ripe for revolution and disruption.